Roast lamb with autumn salad recipe

 - Meanwhile, peel the butternut squash, remove the seeds, cut into 1cm (1/3 in) slices and place in a pan.
 Quarter the tomatoes, peel and roughly chop the garlic, and add to the pan with the cinnamon stick, olive oil and sage.
 Season well and add 100ml water.

 - Cover and cook over a medium-low heat for 15-20 minutes, or until completely soft.
 If a lot of liquid remains in the pan, remove the lid and allow it to boil away for a few minutes.
 When nearly dry, remove the cinnamon stick and mix the squash to make a rough mash.
 Season to taste, then set aside with the lid on to keep warm while you make the salad.

 - Thinly slice the cabbages, and chop the herbs and chilli.
 Mix with the pomegranate, a squeeze of lemon and a glug of oil.
 Season with salt.
 Slice the lamb and serve with the squash, salad and yogurt on the side.

 See more Roast dinner ideas

 Tip: The staff at our in-store meat counters will be able to butterfly the lamb leg for you, or alternatively if you fancy giving it a go yourself watch this helpful video for tips.

 This delicious recipe comes from Stevie Parle and is part of our roast series.
 We've asked some of our favourite chefs and foodies to share their recipes and tips for creating the perfect Sunday roast – from a healthy twist to the perfect roast to serve a crowd.
-Watch the full recipe video here, and see more of Stevie Parle's top tips for a fast roast here.
+Watch the full recipe video here.